abel2319/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastline : to see the ten last liines of files /etc/passwd 4-lastline : to see the ten first liines of files /etc/passwd 6-third_line : to display the third lines of files /etc/passwd
+4-lastline : to see the ten last liines of files /etc/passwd 4-lastline : to see the ten first liines of files /etc/passwd 6-third_line : to display the third lines of files /etc/passwd 8-cwd_state : to wrrite the result of ls -la in a file and create it if it doesn't exist